HMS Juno (F52): Operational service

-Juno had a variety of deployments from commissioning in 1967 that culminated in a 1969 Far East Deployment, visiting a variety of ports in countries, including St Vincent, Panama, Peru, Chile, Tristan de Cunha, Cape Town, Port Elizabeth, Mombasa, Diego Suarez, Gan, Singapore, Hong Kong, Japan, Australia and Simonstown, returning to the UK towards the end of 1970.
+Juno had a variety of deployments from commissioning in 1967 that culminated in a 1969 Far East Deployment, visiting a variety of ports in countries, including St Vincent, Panama, Peru, Chile, Tristan de Cunha, Cape Town, Port Elizabeth, Mombasa, Diego Suarez, Gan, Singapore, Hong Kong, Japan, and Simonstown, returning to the UK towards the end of 1970.
 Between 1967 and 1969 she was commanded by Captain R D Lygo.
-Juno was one of a number of Leanders that undertook the Beira Patrol, in this case for five weeks while on her way back to the UK in 1970.
+Juno was one of a number of Leanders that undertook the Beira Patrol, in this case for five weeks while on her way back to the UK in 1969.
 The Beira Patrol was a deployment designed to stop oil reaching landlocked Rhodesia via the then Portuguese colony of Mozambique.
-Between 1969 and 1974, she was the senior ship (known as 'Captain D') of the 4th Frigate Squadron.
+Between 1967 and 1974, she was the senior ship (known as 'Captain D') of the 4th Frigate Squadron.
 Between 1971 and 1973 she was commanded by Captain A Whetstone.
 In 1972 she spent some months in the Mediterranean travelling as far as Greece before returning to Gibraltar as guard ship.
 Later that year she was sent North to Icelandic waters for "Cod War" duties.

 In the 1970s Juno was one of the six Leanders used as the fictional "HMS Hero" for the BBC TV drama series Warship.
 All members of the crew were given Hero cap tallies for filming purposes.

 In 1976, Juno took part in the Third Cod War, a fishing dispute against Iceland.
 On 6 February, while on a Fishery Protection Patrol, Juno collided with ICGV Týr, which had already engaged several RN vessels.
 The ramming caused a minor fire.
 Juno made a second patrol, and on 12 March it again collided with Týr.

 Following the damage received whilst undertaking fishery protection duties, Juno underwent a substantial refit in 1977, and following intensive workup at Portland in March 1978, joined the 5th Frigate Squadron for a nine-month deployment.
 Ports visited during this time included Brest, Bermuda, Belize, Tortolla, Panama, San Diego, Victoria, Prince Rupert, San Francisco, Acapulco, Panama, Puerto Rico, Dominica and Key West.

 During the visit to Dominica in November 1978, Juno was the warship present when Princess Margaret formally handed over independence.
 For the ceremony at the cricket pavilion, Juno provided the ceremonial guard and colour party.

 In 1980, Juno joined the Standing Naval Force Atlantic (STANAVFORLANT), a NATO multi-national squadron, a role Juno was familiar with, having often deployed with NATO multi-national squadrons.
 The following year, Juno, due to the 1981 Defence Review by the defence minister John Nott, was placed in reserve when she joined the standby squadron.
 In 1985, Juno completed a four-year refit, which removed all her weapons and converted her into a navigational training ship.
 The following year Juno while the navigational training ship grounded in the Solent, which forced her to receive repairs.
 In 1987 she collided with the Type 21 frigate Active.